Sign up here to get the latest scoop right in your email box.

 Where has she been?
 The rumors fly throughout the Scottish countryside about Lady Alanna, the beautiful and mysterious displaced mistress of Fionnaway Manor.
 And now she has emerged from hiding, only to find her beloved estate besieged by greedy relatives. . .and coveted by a darkly handsome Englishman.

-Now with skill and charm, Ian must penetrate the lady’s defenses, and boldly lay claim to her body and spirit.
+For years Ian Fairchild yearned for Fionnawaywhere he passed his childhood.
+He can secure his rights to the manor only through marriage with the enigmatic Alanna, and now with skill and charm, Ian must penetrate the lady’s defenses, and boldly lay claim to her body and spirit.
 But first he must prove himself worthy, and he holds the power to enchant and delight, inflame and inspire. . .and to convince this lady her true home is in her lover’s heart.

 While writing A WELL PLEASURED LADY, I had a character pop up, as they sometimes do, and demand I write his story.
 Ian Fairchild, A WELL FAVORED GENTLEMAN, is the most handsome of my heroes — "darkly beautiful, like sable, like a starry night, like Mephistopheles himself."
 He is also greedy, generous, tormented, kind, demanding and determined.
 Only a woman of strength, character and pure, er, bitchiness could give him what he deserved …